 Immerse yourself in the intoxicating world of Shànghǎi MiMi, a sumptuous Cabaret of Delights where East meets West in dazzling style.
 Inspired by 1930s Shanghai, Paris of the East, a city famous for its sumptuous nightclubs, Shànghǎi MiMi parts the curtains on an enchanted world.
-The show features an international melting pot of talent, including acrobats from China, a fabulous live band, and a seductive story.
+The show features an international melting pot of talent, including acrobats from China, the fabulous Shanghai Mimi Band, and a seductive backstory.

-The premiere season of Shànghǎi MiMi, conceived and produced by Douglas Hunter, was commissioned by Sydney Festival.
-Directed by internationally acclaimed Moira Finucane, Shànghǎi MiMi featured the Qinghai Acrobatic Troupe direct from Xining, China, marking its first international collaboration.
-Other performers included award-winning Australian singer and songwriter Sophie Koh, and Beijing-based international Cameroon hip hop artist and choreographer Simon Abbé.
-The Music Director and band leader is multi-award winning maestro John McAll.
+Shànghǎi MiMi, conceived and produced by Douglas Hunter, was commissioned by Sydney Festival.
+The première season in 2019 was directed by internationally acclaimed Moira Finucane and featured the Qinghai Acrobatic Troupe direct from Xining, China, in their first international collaboration.
+Other performers included award-winning Australian singer Sophie Koh, and Beijing-based international Cameroon hip hop artist and choreographer Simon Abbé.
+The Music Director and Shanghai Mimi Band leader is multi-award winning maestro John McAll.

 Highjacked from the myth and legend of 1930s jazz-struck Shanghai, Shànghǎi MiMi is a club, a place, an extraordinary woman; a hot-bed of swinging times, an exquisite physical performance with intoxicating song and dance.
 Plunged into a bygone era, but wildly contemporary, Shànghǎi MiMi is a portal where past and present, truth and fiction, national boundaries and art-forms blend, shift, blur and dissolve, luring audiences into a night they will never forget.